Overview

 Ethernet/SFP interfaces

-It is good practice to disable all unused interfaces on your router, in order to decrease unauthorized access to your router:
+It is good practice to disable all unused interfaces on your router, to decrease unauthorized access to your router:

 /interface print